Online, in-person or both: Across Virginia, school reopening is the hot-button issue of the summer

 There’s a craving for normalcy, with students and their new backpacks walking into school buildings ready for a new school year.
 It’s also a matter of public health, with so much still unknown about COVID-19 and its transmission.
 There’s no clear consensus on if children can infect adults.
 The virus has killed more than 2,000 Virginians, none of them younger than 20 years old, according to state data.

-Yet one in four teachers is at a higher risk of serious illness if they’re infected with the novel coronavirus, according to the Kaiser Family Foundation.
+Yet 1 in 4 teachers is at a higher risk of serious illness if they’re infected with the novel coronavirus, according to the Kaiser Family Foundation.

 “We believe that we need to keep everyone safe — from the kindergartner who may have a little trouble keeping his hands to himself to the 62-year old teacher with a chronic disease that has weakened her immune system,” the Virginia Education Association said in a statement.